 Liposuction when the skin is already loose

-Results of body sculpting techniques like liposuction rely heavily on the state of the skin at the time of the procedure.
-If we perform liposuction on very young, elastic skin, we expect it to bounce back and tighten around its new contents without issue.
+Results of body fat reduction techniques like liposuction rely heavily on the state of the skin at the time of the procedure.
+If we perform liposuction on younger, elastic skin, we expect it to bounce back and tighten around its new contents without issue.

 If the skin is already very stretched, such as might occur after pregnancy or significant weight loss, we’ll likely need to employ a skin-tightening regime combined with fat removal.